liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/02-export-import/03-developing-data-handlers/02-creating-portlet-data-handlers.markdown

     this tutorial covers those instead.

-6. You must create a namespace for your entities so the Export/Import framework can identify your application's entities from other entities in @product@.
+6. You must create a namespace for your entities so the Export/Import framework can identify your application's entities from other entities in @sharepoint@.
     The Bookmarks application's namespace declaration looks like this:

     ```java